scharwerk/scharwerk/README.md

 ## Todo

   Autologin on proof
-  × add multiplication char (check to replace all x)
+  (check to replace all x with × multiplication char)